MiSTer-devel/TRS-80_MiSTer/README.md

 ## How to use the Saved States
  * You must first create "rom_names" each virtually containing 4 saved states numbered from 1 to 4 and selected in the OSD
- * To create these "rom_names" just put a non-empty file with a .SAV extension anywhere, but preferably in games/TRS-80
+ * To create these "rom_names" just put a non-empty file with a .SAV extension anywhere, but preferably in games/TRS-80.
+The OSD options will be disabled until you select a "rom_name" file.
  * An easy linux/MiSTer command to do this is : echo "A">/media/fat/games/TRS-80/MySave001.SAV
  * You can create as many save "rom_names" as you want, they are just needed to define the "rom_name" under which the savestates are saved, and they are not used.
  * Use the OSD to select a slot with the "Snapshot "\*.SAV" OSD entry, and a state number from the "Savestate slot" OSD entry